Hernia

-A hernia is the abnormal exit of tissue or an organ, such as the bowel, through the wall of the cavity in which it normally resides.
 Various types of hernias can occur, most commonly involving the abdomen, and specifically the groin.
-Groin hernias are most commonly of the inguinal type but may also be femoral.
+Groin hernias are most commonly inguinal hernias but may also be femoral hernias.
 Other types of hernias include hiatus, incisional, and umbilical hernias.
 Symptoms are present in about 66% of people with groin hernias.
 This may include pain or discomfort in the lower abdomen, especially with coughing, exercise, or urinating or defecating.
 Often, it gets worse throughout the day and improves when lying down.
 A bulge may appear at the site of hernia, that becomes larger when bending down.

 Groin hernias occur more often on the right than left side.
 The main concern is bowel strangulation, where the blood supply to part of the bowel is blocked.
 This usually produces severe pain and tenderness in the area.
 Hiatus, or hiatal hernias often result in heartburn but may also cause chest pain or pain while eating.

 Risk factors for the development of a hernia include smoking, chronic obstructive pulmonary disease, obesity, pregnancy, peritoneal dialysis, collagen vascular disease and previous open appendectomy, among others.
 Predisposition to hernias is genetic and occur more often in certain families.
 Deleterious mutations causing predisposition to hernias seem to have dominant inheritance (especially for men).
 It is unclear if groin hernias are associated with heavy lifting.
 Hernias can often be diagnosed based on signs and symptoms.
 Occasionally, medical imaging is used to confirm the diagnosis or rule out other possible causes.
-The diagnosis of hiatus hernias is often by endoscopy.
+The diagnosis of hiatus hernias is often done by endoscopy.